liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. I’ll deal all of these issues in turn
 1. I’ll stick around for a while; 我再呆一会
 1. thanks for your hospitality
-1. my boyfriend and I are getting pretty serious; 关系紧张
+1. my boyfriend and I are getting pretty serious
 1. she‘s very blessed
 1. rest and relaxation
 1. see you around